Utkarshag7/ClimateXTelemedicine/readme_odisha_health_model.md

 ---

 > **Note:**\
-> For sharing, evaluation, and reproducibility, you may wish to convert all file/folder references to variables using a config.py, or at least document path dependencies in each notebook.
+For sharing, evaluation, and reproducibility, you can convert all file/folder references to variables using a config.py, or at least document path dependencies in each notebook.

----

-## License

-MIT or as specified by primary data providers.